Academy Award for Best International Feature Film

 Although directors are the official recipients of the International Feature Film Oscar, it is not an individual accolade.
-The Academy considers it a collective award for the submitting country and the director on behalf of the film creatives as a whole.
+The Academy historically considered it a collective award for both the submitting country and the director on behalf of the film creatives as a whole.
 Initially, not even the winning film director used to be officially acknowledged as the recipient of the award.
-This just changed in 2014, when The Academy finally agreed to directly acknowledge filmmakers of winning International Feature Films, engraving their name on the Oscar statuette ever since.
-Over the years, the Best International Feature Film Award and its predecessors have been given predominantly to European films: out of the seventy-seven awards handed out by the academy since 1947 to foreign language films, sixty have gone to European films, nine to Asian films, five to films from the Americas and three to African films.
+This changed in 2014, when the Academy finally agreed to directly acknowledge filmmakers of winning International Feature Films, engraving their name on the Oscar statuette ever since.
+In 2026, it was announced that the eligibility criteria for Best International Feature Film would be modified beginning in 2027 to allow foreign language films that win a top jury award at one of six international film festivals to also be eligible for consideration.

+Over the years, the Best International Feature Film Award and its predecessors have been given predominantly to European films: out of the seventy-seven awards handed out by the academy since 1947 to foreign language films, fifty nine have gone to European films, nine to Asian films, six to films from the Americas and three to African films.
 Italian filmmaker Federico Fellini directed four Best Foreign Language Film Academy Award–winning motion pictures during his lifetime, a record that remains unmatched as of 2024 (if Special Awards are taken into account, then Fellini's record is tied by his countryman Vittorio De Sica).